manjusangadi/python-practices-problems/README.md

 p5.py  Write a Python program that: user secret number.
 Allows the user to guess the number.
 The user can guess only 3 times.

+word_count.py
+ Write a Python program that:
+#Has a long block of text (about any topic).
+ask the user to enter paragraph.
+Asks the user to enter a word.
+Counts how many times that word appears in the text.
+Prints the total count at the end.